CBD and alcohol!

-In 2019, 5.3 % of people aged 12 years or older in the United States had AUD, formerly known as alcoholism.
-Approximately 1.7 % of children and adolescents aged 12 to 17 had the condition.
+In 2019, 5.3 % of people aged 12 or older in the United States had AUD, formerly known as alcoholism.
+Approximately 1.7 % of children and adolescents aged 12 to 17 had this condition.

-AUD can cause liver disease, heart disease, stroke and alcohol-related cancers.
-It can also cause emotional, interpersonal and financial difficulties.
-Despite this, only about 7.2 % of people with AUD receive treatment in a given year.
+AUD can cause liver disease, heart disease, strokes and alcohol-related cancers.
+It can also lead to emotional, interpersonal and financial difficulties.
+Despite this, only around 7.2 % of people with AUD receive treatment in any given year.

-Although research is still in its infancy, the use of CBD in the treatment of AUD looks promising.
+Although research is still in its early stages, the use of CBD in the treatment of AUD looks promising.

 This article explains what CBD is and looks at how it can help reduce alcohol consumption and AUD-related disorders.

-CBD is one of many active compounds found in cannabis.
-It is different from tetrahydrocannabinol (THC), which is the compound that causes euphoria or a high.
-People who use CBD are unlikely to experience a high.
+CBD is one of the many active compounds found in cannabis.
+It is different from tetrahydrocannabinol (THC), which is the compound that causes euphoria or the 'high'.
+People who consume CBD are unlikely to experience euphoria.